 Here's How the Guy Who Called Enron Has Been Investing

-Today let's look at Kynikos Associates, founded in 1985 by investing giant Jim Chanos.
-Chanos is known for being an early spotter of trouble at Enron, betting against it, and profiting while others got crushed.
+Today let's look at Kynikos Associates, founded in 1985 by investing giant Jim Chanos, which sported a reportable stock portfolio of $118 million as of March 31, 2012.
+Chanos is known for being an early spotter of trouble at Enron, betting against it and profiting while others got crushed.

-Rackspace is a cloud-computing company offering enterprise hosting services.
+Kynikos Associates reduced its stake in several companies, including Rackspace Hosting (NYS: RAX) , a cloud-computing company offering enterprise hosting services.
 It's growing its revenue and earnings at an accelerating rate, but it also faces competition from companies such as Amazon, which has recently taken steps to beef up its customer service to compete with Rackspace's famous "fanatical" service.
-It has been performing well lately, becoming more efficient and getting involved in the promising "big data" field.
+Others simply worry about its valuation, thinking it too steep.